Ruins of ancient temple for Zeus unearthed in Egypt - NewsBreak

 Waziri said the ruins were found between the Pelusium Fort and a memorial church at the site.
 Archaeologists found a set of granite blocks probably used to build a staircase for worshipers to reach the temple.

-Excavations at the area date back to early 1900 when French Egyptologist Jean Clédat found ancient Greek inscriptions that showed the existence of the Zeus-Kasios temple but he didn’t unearth it, according to the ministry.Hurricane man sentenced for defrauding elderly
+Excavations at the area date back to early 1900 when French Egyptologist Jean Clédat found ancient Greek inscriptions that showed the existence of the Zeus-Kasios temple but he didn’t unearth it, according to the ministry.Egypt displays recently discovered ancient tombs in Saqqara

 Zeus-Kasios is a conflation of Zeus, the God of the sky in ancient Greek mythology, and Mount Kasios in Syria, where Zeus once worshipped.